Solid-State Cooling Technology for Cryogenic Devices

 Here we develop an extremely compact and fully electrical general-purpose solid-state refrigerator, able to continuously cool electronic and photonic devices from above 1 K to below 100 mK.
 This is achieved without any need for thermodynamic cycles based on 3He cryogenic fluid or magnetic fields.

 Our approach is based on a recent technological discovery which showed that superconductive tunnel junctions can operate similarly to vacuum isolated thermionic coolers.
-This approach provides:
+This method provides:

-- Ability to create large temperature drops with cryogenic electrical coolers
+- The ability to create large temperature drops with cryogenic electrical coolers.

 We follow this approach and engineer a 3D stacked multi-chip cooler system.
 We capitalize on several of our previous milestones and aim to demonstrate a complete cooler system that can reach performance comparable to dilution refrigeration, without the need for 3He and at a fraction of the mass and cost.